 Dependants of PBS migrant can work without restriction.
 Where a sponsored worker can only work for the registered sponsor, their partner can take up any job, set up a new business or work as a free-lance.

 - visitor’s visa (usually for visits of up to 6 months);

-Migrants who have lived lawfully in the UK for a continuous period of 10 years can apply for indefinite leave to remain on the basis of long residence independently of the type of visas they held during this time.
+If you have lived lawfully in the UK for a continuous period of 10 years you can apply for indefinite leave to remain on the basis of long residence independently of the type of visas you have held over this period of time.